top of page

 Sunday Night Band

-Josh Lee and the Extended Family is a 14 piece Philadelphia based ensemble that authentically celebrates the music and the dance of the swing era.
+Josh Lee and the Extended Family is a Philadelphia based ensemble that authentically celebrates the music and the dance of the swing era.
 Composed of the brightest young musicians in the city, the Extended Family strives to further the 100 year tradition of big band music while honoring its pioneers—Moten, Basie, Lunceford, Fletcher Henderson to name a few.
-Josh is a grammy nominated saxophonist, composer, and arranger, as well as a member of the Count Basie Orchestra and faculty at Temple University.
+Josh is a grammy winning saxophonist, composer, and arranger, as well as a member of the Count Basie Orchestra and faculty at Temple and Villanova Universities and a 2025 Downbeat Rising Star on the baritone saxophone.

-The Extended Family plays regularly around the Philadelphia Area with appearances at the Kimmel Center the 2023 MAD Jazz Festival in Virginia and Dizzy’s Club at Lincoln Center in New York City.
+The Extended Family plays regularly around the East Coast with appearances at the International Lindy Hop Championships (Harlem), the Kimmel Center (Philadelphia), the MAD Jazz Festival (Virginia) and regularly at Dizzy’s Club at Lincoln Center in New York City.
+They recorded their debut album “Introducing Josh Lee and the Extended Family” in summer of 2024 and will soon be released.

 bottom of page